top of page

 Should multi-page documents be stapled?

-Can a notary add pages after notarization?
+Can pages be added after notarization?

-How quickly can multi-page documents be notarized?
+How fast can multi-page documents be notarized?

 Comments